Guide on How to Set Goals in Soccer

 Creating personal goals in soccer is a process that requires understanding both where you currently stand and where you want to be as a player.
 If you want to get better at setting goals, you need to follow a systematic approach that combines both long-term and short-term goals with actionable steps.

-Here are the seven essential strategies that will transform how you approach goal setting in soccer to improve your talent, mindset, and become an overall better soccer player.
+Here are the seven essential strategies that will transform how you approach goal setting in soccer to improve your passiondisciplinegame IQmindsetathleticismfitness, and recovery to become an overall better soccer player.

 Create a Long-Term SMART Goal

 Long-term goals should be specific, measurable, achievable, relevant, and time-bound (SMART) to guide your soccer dreams.
-A big SMART Goal can be something such as making a varsity team your freshman year or signing a professional contract within five years.
+A big SMART Goal can be something such as “I will make my varsity high school team as a first-year freshman” or “I will sign a professional contract with a USL team by 2027.”

-However, one thing to consider before you create your long-term smart goal is to really know your “Why.”
+One very important thing to consider before you create your long-term smart goal is to know and understand your “Why.”
 Why are you passionate about the game?
 Why are you playing the game?
-Why did you set your main goal? and why do you want to achieve that goal in the first place?
+Why did you set your main goal?
+And why do you want to achieve that goal in the first place?

 Create Short-Term Goals